harshpreet931/Spam-Email-Classification/README.md

 ## Overview

-This project implements a basic spam email classifier in C. It uses a Naive Bayes algorithm to categorize emails as either spam or not spam based on the words they contain.
+This project implements a basic spam email classifier in C. It uses a Basic Naive Bayes algorithm to categorize emails as either spam or not spam based on the words they contain, completely written in C. The classifier is trained on a dataset of labeled emails, learning the probability of each word appearing in spam and non-spam emails.
+It then uses this information to predict the class of new emails based on the words they contain.
+The implementation is lightweight and fast, making it suitable for small to medium-sized datasets.

 ## Features